-Artist Statement 2012
+Artist Statement 2016

-One of Stockwell's recent exhibition 'Flood' in York was made entirely from four tons of recycled computer components that were transformed into a site specific installation in St Marys' a de-consecrated 13th century church.
-Highlighting the materials beauty the piece seeps into the space and surrounds us with its toxic exquisiteness.
+'Flood' (York 2010) was made entirely from four tons of recycled computer components that were transformed into a huge installation in St Mary's, a de-consecrated 13th century church.
+Highlighting the materials beauty the piece seeps into the space with its toxic exquisiteness.
 The computers were dissected, their innards exposed, revealing the underbelly of the machines we take for granted, an autopsy of our consumer society.
-The materials were lent by Secure IT Recycling (www.sitr.com) based in Cheshire and after the exhibition were returned to them to be recycled.
+The ancient deconsecrated space juxtaposed with contemporary discarded computer components gave the work archaeological references adding to it's multiplicity of readings.

-This is an important element in the large scale installations where Stockwell borrows materials to make the work.
-For example she made a body of work from industrial scale toilet tissue (1990's)-sponsored by Kimberly-Clark.
+An important element in the large scale installations is that the materials are often borrowed to make the work and returned to the recycling company or sponsor once the exhibition has ended.
+For example Susan made a body of work from industrial scale toilet tissue (1990's)-sponsored by Kimberly-Clark, which was returned to them to be recycled.
 The translucent floating sheets became light tunnels and huge ponderous stacks, alluding to monumentality and ancient civilisations, yet they were temporal and fragile, not easily recognisable as toilet tissue.
-She chooses these 'commodity' materials because, in her words, they contain 'stains of existence' and act as ready-made signifiers which she can sculpt and interweave in ways that delicately reveal their obscured politics and hidden beauty.
+She chooses these 'commodity' materials because in her words they contain 'stains of existence' and act as ready-made signifiers, which she can sculpt and interweave in ways that delicately reveal their obscured politics and hidden beauty.

 'Accumulation, transformation, detritus, debris, everyday materials are all recurrent themes in Stockwell's work.
 Meticulously hand crafted, the benign sublime beauty in the work belies the devastating effects of our culture and our role in shaping it.
 Look more closely, and one is confronted by a cultural urgency of global-proportions.
-Political and cultural colonization, globalize waste and consumption are reconfigured by Stockwell's work into a new festering eco system of meaning that slowly seeps like the rising ocean level.'
+Political and cultural colonisation, globalize waste and consumption are reconfigured by Stockwell's work into a new festering eco system of meaning that slowly seeps like the rising ocean level.'

 (From the text for the exhibition B-side Ecology, MIMI Space at the Hong's Foundation for Education and Culture, Taipei, Taiwan 2008)

-Susan is based in London, England
+Susan is based in London, England.